a3v9/Nexus-Experience-Collection/README.md

 (P1010mod and NeptuneTechAndAviationFan)
 ​
 <img width="2000" height="500" alt="NEX Banner" src="https://github.com/user-attachments/assets/b2f18c53-7632-4eb1-8309-ba51e04f3ac4" />
-We have a custom rom project for p1010.
-Nexus-style, Android 4.4 Kitkat base, Kernel base from latona This is the FIRST CUSTOM ROM project FOR p1010 Its on making process and check out our channel for news about it and more: https://www.youtube.com/@Nexus-Experience
+This a custom rom project for forgotten devices.
+Nexus-style, a newer Android base, And our project will make the FIRST CUSTOM ROM FOR P1010.
+It's on making process.
+And, check out our channel for news about it and more: https://www.youtube.com/@Nexus-Experience

 What is Nexus Experience?